-Fees

-Tech Fees
+Fees/Tech Fees

-The school has a tech fee of \$10 per child for the enhancement of the school's technology program.
-Any student breaking or losing a Chromebook will have to pay for it.
+There are no tech fees for the use of Chromebooks, etc. However, any student breaking or losing a Chromebook will have to pay for it.
 Cost for Chromebook repairs or replacement can be found on the school's website.
 Payment should be by cash or money order.
 Parents with financial complications should notify the school's social worker for possible assistance.